 "What do I know?
 Correct me if I'm mistaken, but weren't you two good friends?"

 "That was a long time ago," Giles said with some bitterness.
 He and Tristan had been the golden boys of the Council.
 Even with his youthful follies, Giles had been one of the chosen, and Tristan had been right there with him.
-They had been close once but hadn't spoken since Giles had been fired.
+They'd been close once but hadn't spoken since Giles had been fired.
 "You've got better connections, Wesley.
 I thought you might know what he's been up to lately."

 "He's been doing special projects for the Council.
 Things of a rather sensitive nature.
 Oh and you do know he was supposed to be the Watcher for the next slayer?"

-Giles smiled cynically.
-"That explains a great deal."
+"Ah.
+That explains a great deal."

 "Yes.
 Must grill him quite a lot to have to help, especially with the special circumstances surrounding Dawn's current watcher."